HEALTH

 After ARDS

 Even after she woke up and they took out the tubes, Mom’s lungs were never the same again.
-The pulmonology team at Vandy explained that ARDS scarred her lung tissue.
+The pulmonology team at Vandy explained that ARDS scarred her lung tissue, leaving her with lingering symptoms that might improve and might not.
 It turned what should have been spongy tissue into something more like leather: stiff, difficult to move.

-She required a couple more months of physical and occupational therapy in a rehab hospital on the campus of Vanderbilt’s medical center, then continued to need therapy at home as she slowly worked to do normal things again: driving, walking, talking, eating.
+She required a couple more months of physical and occupational therapy in a rehab hospital on the campus of Vanderbilt’s medical center.
+Next, she continued to need therapy at home as she slowly worked to do normal things again: driving, walking, talking, eating.
 Mom did improve.
 It just wasn’t quite the same as it was before.

 ards